ParkinsonLab/HiTaxon/README.md

 Note 1: If ASSEMBLY_SUMMARY is left as default, HiTaxon will download and use the latest file from NCBI.
 If you want to use a specific version, provide the path to the specified assembly_summary text file

-Note 2: For directory path declerations (i.e variables with PATH in name), if directory does not exist, HiTaxon will create the directory
+Note 2: For directory path declarations (i.e variables with PATH in name), if directory does not exist, HiTaxon will create the directory

 The text file corresponding to GENUS_NAMES needs to be structured as below: